 “Our studio is all about exercising the actor’s instrument.
 It is about going to the gym, artistically speaking.
-It is not about trying to ‘prove’ oneself as an actor/artist…or about playing the ‘result’ of performance…or about having the pressure to ‘perform’ for an audience…or about ‘getting the job’…or about being ‘perfect’…or about being addicted to adjustments to ‘get you there’.
-It is for you, the professional actor, as a safe space to cultivate the craft of acting…to get messy…to get specific… to struggle when there is struggle…and to celebrate diving into all the obstacles and blocks that may be experienced equally as celebrating all the breakthroughs and successes!
+It is not about trying to ‘prove’ oneself as an actor/artist…or about playing a ‘result’ of performance…or about having the pressure to ‘perform’ for an audience while training…or about ‘getting the job’…or about being ‘perfect’…or about being addicted to adjustments to ‘get you there’.
+It is for you, the professional actor, as a safe space to cultivate the craft of acting…to be courageous…to take risks…to get messy…to get specific… to struggle when there is struggle…and to celebrate diving into all the obstacles and blocks that may be experienced in the work equally as celebrating all the breakthroughs and successes!
 It is not about ‘hoping’ your work goes well and it is not about being ‘lucky’ if it does.
 It is all about the craft of acting and how it supports the actor consistently.
 And within that, it is also about knowing that there is not always ‘The‘ way to get there.
 But there always is ‘A‘ way!
-And that way will resonate with you and stimulate your instrument to do honest, exciting, sophisticated, and unpredictable moment-to-moment work in relation to the circumstances at hand.
+And that way will resonate with you and stimulate your instrument to do honest, truthful, exciting, sophisticated, and very human unpredictable moment-to-moment work in relation to the circumstances at hand.
 That is a craft that will never fail you.
 It will always have your back.
 It will support you in your knowing and therefore open the door to that delicious desired freedom within the unknown of the moment.
 That is the craft that you want to cultivate!
-That is the craft that you want to continue to work with!” ~Mario Campanaro, Founder and Master Teacher at MC² Actors Studio
+That is the craft that you want to continue to work with!” ~Mario Campanaro, Founder and Master Teacher

-MC² Actors Studio is a conservatory based studio dedicated to the professional actor.
-Mario’s (and all of our instructors) main objective at MC² is to teach and support the actor in cultivating a craft that is tailored to work very specifically for him or her individually.
-The studio sets a very high standard when it comes to truth, authenticity, responsibility, accountability, commitment, respect, and professionalism in the work.
-Mario (and all of our instructors that have intensely trained with him) uses his own powerfully effective/intuitive teaching style in combination with the ingenious methods of Stanislavsky, Hagen, Adler, Strasberg, Meisner, Chekhov, and Alexander.
+MC² Actors Studio, founded by master teacher Mario Campanaro, is a conservatory based and ensemble oriented acting studio dedicated to the professional actor.
+The studio’s main objective is to teach and support the actor in cultivating a craft that is tailored to work specifically for him or her.
+Our studio sets a very high standard when it comes to truth, authenticity, responsibility, accountability, commitment, respect, and professionalism in the work.
+Our instructors use their powerfully effective and intuitive individual teaching style in combination with the ingenious methods of Stanislavsky, Hagen, Adler, Strasberg, Meisner, Chekhov, Linklater, Rosenburg, and Alexander.

 Our classes are reserved for the professionally oriented actor.
-Each of our MC² Actors Studio ensemble members is carefully selected based on his or her audition and interview.
-It is of the utmost importance that all actors invited to study at the studio are there with the common goal of really wanting to do the work and explore the full spectrum of the human condition.
-It is also very important to that all those invited into a specific ensemble are working at a congruent skill level in order to keep the momentum of each ensemble’s class moving forward.
+All MC² Actors Studio ensemble members are invited to study at the studio based on his or her audition and interview.
+It is of the utmost importance that all actors invited to study at the studio are there with the common goal of wanting to commit and invest really doing the work and explore the full spectrum of the human condition.

-To schedule your audition to become an MC² Actors Studio ensemble member, please contact our administrative department at email@example.com
+To be scheduled for your MC² Actors Studio entry audition, please contact our administrative department here.

 Pay For Classes Here!